-Why Your Baby Won’t Take a Bottle (and How to Help)
+Why Your Baby Won’t Take a Bottle (and Practices to Help)

 You’re Not Alone: Bottle Refusal Is Common

-You’ve tried different bottles.
-Warmed the milk perfectly.
-Asked other caregivers to feed your baby—but still, your baby won’t take a bottle.
+You’ve tried different bottles, warmed the milk just right, and even asked other caregivers to help—but your baby still seems hesitant to take a bottle.

 For more tips on easing bottle refusal, visit our Bottle Refusal FAQ page.